 Brain Dumping Can Help Increase Productivity

 Ultimately, brain dumping is a tool that can help boost your productivity.
-Emptying your mind of everything and then focusing on essential tasks can help you prioritize and prevent procrastination.
+Emptying your mind of everything and focusing on essential tasks can help you prioritize and prevent procrastination.
 There are a plethora of other tools available to help increase your productivity.
-These might include time management processes like the Pomodoro method (which is where you set a timer and work on a specific task for a set amount of time) and other time management apps or tools.
-These are all items that you can include in your toolkit to help increase your productivity, manage your time, reduce stress, and clear your mind.
+These might include time management processes like the Pomodoro method (where you set a timer and work on a specific task for a set amount of time) and other time management apps or tools.
+These are all items you can include in your toolkit to help increase your productivity, manage your time, reduce stress, and clear your mind.

 These different tools can be used to help get stuff done, which will ultimately help you be happier in your personal and professional life.
 A brain dump can be a big help with that.
 If you haven’t tried it yet, give it a chance.
 You might be surprised at how refreshed you feel after getting it all out.